Larry Nassar Pleads Guilty to Seven Counts of Sexual Abuse

 "I agree that now is a time of healing," she said, "but it may take them a lifetime of healing while you spend your lifetime behind bars—thinking about what you did in taking away their childhood, which you were trained as a healer and what you did is harm them.
 You violated an oath that you took, which is to do no harm, and you harmed them, selfishly."

 Nassar still faces charges in Eaton County.
-He also plead guilty to three federal child pornography charges.
+He also pleaded guilty to three federal child pornography charges.